Wayne Morse: Joining the Democratic Party

 In March 1957 when King Saud of Saudi Arabia visited Washington and was hailed by Eisenhower as America's number one ally in the Middle East, Morse was not impressed.
 In a speech before the Senate, Morse stated: "Here we are, pouring by the way of gifts to that completely totalitarian state, Saudi Arabia, millions of dollars of the taxpayers' money to maintain the military forces of a dictatorship.
 We ought to have our heads examined!"
 Morse charged that Saudi Arabia's abysmal record on human rights made it an unacceptable ally.

 In 1957, Morse voted against the Civil Rights Act of 1957.
+A longtime advocate for civil rights, Morse deemed the bill not forceful enough and therefore unworthy of support, calling it an "unconscionable compromise."
 He was the only Senator opposed to the bill who was not from the South.

 In 1959, Morse opposed Eisenhower's appointment of Clare Boothe Luce as ambassador to Brazil.
 Morse, who had known Luce for many years, chastised Luce for her criticism of Franklin D. Roosevelt.
 Although the Senate confirmed Luce's appointment in a 79–11 vote, Luce retaliated against him.
 In a conversation with a reporter at a party before she departed for Brazil, Luce commented that her troubles with Senator Morse were attributable to the injuries he sustained from being kicked by a horse in 1951.
 She also remarked that riots in Bolivia might be dealt with by dividing the country up among its neighbors.
 An immediate backlash against these remarks from Morse and other senators, and Luce's refusal to retract the remark about the horse, led to her resignation just three days after her appointment.

 On September 4, 1959, Morse charged Senate Majority Leader Lyndon B. Johnson with having attempted to form a dictatorship over other Senate Democrats and with failing to defend individual senators' rights.